-We sell our video portal, virtual and hybrid events, webinars, and online learning products to any organization, including companies in any industry, governments and non-profits.
+We sell products for virtual and hybrid events, webinars, online learning, and content portals for large enterprises and small and medium enterprises (SMEs), across all industries, including technology, financial services, healthcare and pharma, IT and professional services, retail and manufacturing, and more.
 These products are typically bought by CTOs, CIOs, and heads of Learning and Development when used for internal events, communication and collaboration, training and learning.
-CMOs are typically the buyers for marketing and external events.
+CMOs are typically the buyers for marketing programs, such as webinars and external events.